Support Us Button Widget

 Arrrree you ready for the ultimate pirate adventure at Woodland Park? | Photo courtesy of Lexington Parks & Recreation

 Let’s go for a dip, LEX.
-In case you haven’t noticed, Central Kentucky is experiencing an intense heat wave this week.
-We’re sharing some public pools and splash pads to help you cool off + beat the heat.
+With school out for summer break later this week, and warmer weather on the way, we thought we’d help your family keep cool.
+We’re sharing some public pools and splash pads to help you beat the heat.

 Aquatic centers